wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 * 201: Created
 * 400: Incorrect syntax (only for requests to add)
 * 404: Resource not found (for queries only view and delete)
+* 406: Not acceptable
 * 412: Precondition failed
+* 415: Unsupported media type
 * 500: Internal server error